PsiHQ/Site/index.md

 <p style = "color:white">
     HAHAHAHAHAHA <br>
     </p>
-    <p> <i> Here I am - on the left - on the Togetsukyō Bridge, Kyoto, in Japan during the summer of 2024.
-I spent that summer at Osaka University participating in the International Summer Programme. </i>
+    <p> <i> Here I am - on the left - on the Togetsukyō Bridge, Kyoto, in Japan, during the summer of 2024.
+I spent that summer at Osaka University participating in the International Summer Programme hosted by OU's Graduate School of Science. </i>
     <div style="clear: both"></div>
   </div>
 </div>